Comai-Lab/bin-by-sam/README.md

 For help
 bin-by-sam_v7.py -h

-Input:
+## Input:
-Run in a directory with the input .sam (or .bam or sam.gz) files.
+This should be run in a directory with the input .sam (or .bam or sam.gz) files.
 If you want to use one of the files as control for the relative coverage, specify the file with the -c option.
+If you want to run on a set of files in a different place, pelase use the -l or --listfile command with a text file of full file paths.

-#Parameters
+## Parameters

-#Required:
+## Required:
 -o, output file name
 -s, bin size (bps)
 -m, mode - this is the read type.
 (S or TP are most common) The options are: